microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 ### Create your Communication Compliance Policy

-Now that we have created our custom keywork dictionary we will switch over to the Communication Compliance solution to create a new Communication Compliance Policy.
+Now that we have created our custom keyword dictionary we will switch over to the Communication Compliance solution to create a new Communication Compliance Policy.

 Once in the Communication Compliance solution click on **Create policy** and select **Custom Policy**.